gstanden/scst-3.x-debian/README.md

 If you test it out, recommend using a dedicated test VM first.

+Building SCST with this doesn't require any advanced packaging knowledge, anyone with basic linux skills can use.

 # Roadmap

 An update to support pre-systemd Debian-based releases (e.g. Ubuntu 14.04) is coming very soon.